Program Review Committee

 Dr. Tatiana Nazarenko – Dean of Curriculum and Educational Effectiveness

 Dr. Nazarenko joined Westmont College in 2010.
-She chairs the Program Review and General Education Committees and works with academic and co-curriculum departments on issues pertaining to curriculum development, outcome-based learning, and assessment.
-She also serves on the Academic Senate, AS Review Committee, WSCUC Steering Committee, the President's Council, and the College's Strategic Planning Committee.
+She chairs the Program Review Committee and works with academic and co-curriculum departments on issues pertaining to curriculum development and assessment.
+She also serves on the Academic Senate and AS Review Committee, General Education Committee, WSCUC Steering Committee, the President's Council, and the College's Strategic Planning Committee.
 Her research interests include assessment and enhancement of student learning in various educational contexts.

 Elected to a term ending in Spring 2018, Dr. Rhee serves as Professor of Religious Studies.
 A member of Westmont's Department of Religious Studies since 2004, she specializes in early Christian history, especially the second and third century Christian literature, focusing on the diverging Christian self- identities and formations in relation to Greco-Roman and Jewish culture and society.
 She is particularly interested in the intersection of theological and social history in Early Christian martyrdom, asceticism, care of the poor, and healthy care in Late Antiquity.